DanielBonder/sapb1-tnuva-simulation/02-Process-Modeling/README.md

-# 🔄Business Process Modeling for Tnuva
+# 🔄 Business Process Modeling for Tnuva

 This exercise focuses on mapping key business processes at **Tnuva** using two standard modeling approaches: **BPMN** and **EPC**.